Impact Acceleration Account

 How to apply

-To apply to the IAA open call you need to:
+To apply to the IAA open call you will need to:

-Register your interest with Alice Hovanessian, the IAA Coordinator, who will arrange a meeting to discuss your project requirements, explore how your idea may fit the award criteria, and connect you with support staff from Research & Innovation Services (RIS) to refine your project concept or plan if needed.
+Register your interest with Alice Hovanessian, the IAA Coordinator, who will arrange a meeting to discuss your project requirements.

 Previous IAA Projects